Our namesake founder gave us the Wright start

 Growing our community impact

-Today, The Wright Center nonprofit enterprise is a physician-led organization with more than 650 employees.
-Its humble beginnings have not been forgotten.
-But it increasingly is active in the national health care arena, advocating for improvements to the medical education and care delivery systems.
+Today, The Wright Center nonprofit enterprise is a mission-driven organization with more than 650 employees.
+Its humble origins remain a point of pride.
+However, it increasingly is active far beyond Greater Scranton, advocating at the state and national levels for needed improvements to both the U.S. medical education system and health care delivery system.

 In 2019, HRSA designated The Wright Center as a Federally Qualified Health Center Look-Alike.
-This designation and influx of federal resources allow The Wright Center to better meet community needs and expand access to affordable, nondiscriminatory, high-quality health care to the region’s residents, including those from rural and other medically underserved areas.
+This designation has allowed The Wright Center to access federal resources and expertise so that it can better meet community needs.
+It continues to expand access to affordable, nondiscriminatory, high-quality health care to the region’s residents, including those from rural and other medically underserved areas.

-The Wright Center has primary care practices in Lackawanna, Luzerne and Wayne counties.
-Its integrated care model offers patients the convenience of going to a single site to receive medical, dental and behavioral health care services, including addiction treatment and recovery support services for substance use disorders.
+The Wright Center has primary care practices in Lackawanna, Luzerne, and Wayne counties.
+Its integrated care model offers patients the convenience of going to a single site to receive medical, dental, and behavioral health care, including addiction treatment and recovery support services for opioid and substance use disorders.

 The Wright Center provides care to all patients regardless of income level or whether they are underinsured or uninsured.
 No patient is turned away due to an inability to pay.
 Eligible individuals may qualify, based on family size and income, for a sliding-fee discount program.